 Right down, in the southern most tip of Spain, east of Cadiz, is Sancti Pectri, an old tuna fishing community that sits on the edge of the marismas.
-Separated from a long spit of sand, with its protected marina in between, it looks out towards an island castle that sits on the horizon, giving this beautiful place a unique historical situation.
+Separated from a long spit of sand, with its protected marina in between, it looks out towards an island castle sitting on the horizon, giving this beautiful place a unique historical situation.

 This stretch of coast isn’t called the Costa de la Luz for nothing.
 The light here really is extraordinary, with wide sweeping vistas and the exotic blues of sky and ocean blending into one another, in the intense heat that bears down in summer.
 This is the Atlantic Ocean and the waters are pure, rich in nutrients and fish, with a refreshing edge.

-There is the walled ancient city of old Cadiz, one of the most historic cities in Spain, constructed and occupied over past centuries by Phoenicians, Carthaginians and Moors.
+There is the ancient walled city of Cadiz, one of the most historic cities in Spain, constructed and occupied over past centuries by Phoenicians, Carthaginians and Moors.
 It was as important as Seville in sending out and receiving the galleons that ploughed the Atlantic, bringing back riches from the New World.

 Lying west of Sanlucar, across the estuary, is the world famous Donana National Park: 543 square kilometres of nature reserve, where the Guadalquivir river delta meets the ocean, bridging Seville and Huelva provinces.
 It has amazing biodiversity and rare wildlife, including lynx, mongooses, red deer, imperial eagles and wild boar.
 Special safari tours can be booked in advance and are highly recommended.